welsh blankets – pick of the best

 Raw wool is carded, spun and woven using vintage machines that are over 50 years old and powered by a vintage water turbine.
 You can visit the mill and see the wool being woven or simply buy online.

 A small, white-washed woollen mill in a remote wooded valley in Pembrokeshire, Melin Tregwynt (listed in the FBWL directory here) is special.
-There has been a mill on the site since the 17th century, when local farmers would bring their fleeces to be spun into yarn and woven into sturdy blankets.
+There has been a mill on the site since the 17th century, spinning and weaving fleeces.
 Weathering wars, recessions and the passing of time, the looms continue to create beautiful traditional welsh blankets.

-I do really like the St Davids Cross design too (above) It’s a pattern inspired by early 18th-century Shaker weaves and developed at the mill in the 1980s.
+I do really like the Melin Tregwynt St Davids Cross design too.
+It’s a pattern inspired by early 18th-century Shaker weaves and developed at the mill in the 1980s.
 It’s a simplified version of the Vintage Star design.
 How beautiful is this pale blue and soft grey colourway?

 Damson & Slate

-Here are a few of my current favourites in her shop to give you a flavour of what you might find…
+Here are a couple of my current favourites in her shop to give you a flavour of what you might find…

 Holder of a Royal Warrant to the Prince of Wales (as Supplier of Historic Welsh Quilts, Blankets and Antique and Vintage Textiles), Jen Jones has supplied antique welsh quilts and blankets to Prince Charles and Camilla for years.
 Jen’s Welsh Quilts and Blankets Cottage Shop is located just outside the village of Llanybydder, in the heart of the Teifi Valley, only a few hundred yards away from the river Teifi itself.
 Jen Jones is listed in the FBWL directory here.